FREE SHIPPING from the U.S.

 “But My Baby Just Stares at the Ceiling…”

-That’s okay.
-Independent play doesn’t have to look like a Pinterest-perfect activity.
+Independent play doesn’t need to look like a Pinterest activity.
+Babies learn simply by observing light, shadows, sounds, and movement.

 How to Encourage Independent Play